Skip to main content

 GCP is authorized for use with High Risk Data and Protected Health Information (PHI) ONLY when the GCP project is compliant with Stanford's Minimum Security Standards and Administrative Guide, as well as other regulatory requirements.

-If you are using High Risk Data or PHI, you must complete a Data Risk Assessment and have one of the following groups manage your project:
+If you are using High Risk Data or PHI, you must complete a Data Risk Assessment if the datasets are new.
+For existing projects where data is being moved to GCP, a DRA is not needed.
+Additionally, for all projects, one of the following groups must manage your project:

 From within GCP's Compliance Resource Center, you can easily find cloud services that are HIPAA-Compliant, as well as guidelines on how to protect your PHI data in the cloud.